 Airflow Sensors

-What is a Sensor operator?
-A Sensor is an operator evaluating at a time interval if a criteria/condition is met or not.
+What is a Sensor?
+A Sensor is an operator checking if a condition is met at a given time interval.
 If yes, it succeeds, if not, it retries until it times out.
-Concretely, you goal is to verify if a file exists at a specific location.
-With a Sensor, every 30 seconds it checks if the file exists at that location.
-If yes it succeeds otherwise it will time out.
+Let’s say you want to verify whether or not a file exists.
+You can use the FileSensor, which checks every 30 seconds if a file exists at that location.
+If yes, it succeeds otherwise, it will time out after 7 days by default.
 It is as simple as that.
-You need to wait for something?
+Do you need to wait for something?
 Use an Airflow Sensor.

 - The FileSensor: Waits for a file or folder to land in a filesystem.

-- The SqlSensor: Runs a sql statement repeatedly until a criteria is met.
+- The SqlSensor: Runs a SQL statement repeatedly until a criteria is met.

 - The HivePartitionSensor: Waits for a partition to show up in Hive.